Troy Child Custody Lawyer

 If a parent is awarded sole legal custody, that parent only has the right to make major life decisions for the child without the consent of the other parent.
 If the parents are awarded joint legal custody, both parents must agree on all major life decisions for the child.

-Parents should seek guidance from a local child custody attorney before seeking a court order.
+Parents in Troy should seek guidance from a child custody attorney before seeking a court order.
 Mediation is an alternative for parents who are able reach an amicable compromise regarding the child’s welfare.

 Contact a Troy Child Custody Attorney Today